Prepare yourself for some surprising, yet fantastical virtual reality statistics for 2023.

 It didn’t hurt that the game was launched in September 2019, just before Halloween.

-According to virtual reality statistics, it achieved the top-selling spot on the Steam VR gaming platform.
+It achieved the top-selling spot on the Steam VR gaming platform.

 The Stream top seller lists are constantly changing, so this data from 2020 may be outdated.

 We checked Steam’s feed as we wrote this article, and it seems that Phasmophobia is still on top.

 (PC Games, Steam Store)

 28. At $69.7 Million Over Its Lifetime Earnings, Beat Saber Reached the Highest Grossing Virtual Reality Game in 2020.

 Beat Saber by Beat Games, is one of only two VR games to surpass the $60 million mark in earnings.